abi-alice/ifcsp-cyber-quiz/README.md

 - The application will have appropriately readable font sizes and colours.
 - The application will be well documented to allow for easy understanding of the code.
 - The design for the application will allow for easy addition of new features.
+- The application will display a window titled "Cyber Security Quiz".
+- The background colour of the window will be #afeeee.
+- The dimensions of the application window will be 900x700 pixels.
+- The application will have an uncomplicated, easy to follow design.

 ### GUI Design
 ### Code Design
 ### Tech Stack Outline